Trump isn't waging a war on poverty. He's waging a war on poor people.

 As part of Clinton’s welfare reform, able-bodied adults between the ages of 18 and 50 with no dependents were limited to three months of assistance before they had to prove that they were working at least 20 hours a week.
 At that point, their benefits would lapse, and they would have to meet certain requirements in order to become eligible again.
 In the past, governors of states with high unemployment rates could request waivers from the rule, and many able-bodied recipients were able to continue receiving food benefits.
 Now, the Trump administration’s new rule will tighten the requirements for waivers, making it close to impossible for states to request them.
 As a result, hundreds of thousands of people will lose SNAP eligibility and have to find new ways to make ends meet.

 Without SNAP, Mr. Smith isn’t sure how he’ll eat.
-And he knows the what hunger is like.
+And he knows what hunger is like.
 “You’re in survival mode instead of productive mode,” he says of his time without SNAP benefits.
 “You’re walking around like a bear foraging for food.”
 But even given SNAP’s limitations, “that three months of being able to eat is a life saver.”

 Cash Assistance